 Step 3: Call an experienced Portland workers’ compensation attorney

 An experienced workers’ compensation lawyer will gather and review your medical records and work closely with you and your physician to understand the nature of your injury and how it might affect your future employment and job functioning.
 If the insurance company tries to minimize the severity of your injury in an attempt to under-compensate you, an attorney can fight for the appropriate compensation.
 This is especially helpful if you must appeal a denial.
-There are strict deadlines and rules that apply to appealing a decision of the Workers’ Compensation Board.
+There are strict deadlines and rules that apply to appeal a decision of the Workers’ Compensation Board.

 Step 4: Get follow-up medical care